dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 'Released.'

-After marking your version as released, click 'Web Apps' in the top ribbon of CommCareHQ.
+After marking your version as released, click 'Web Apps' in the top ribbon of CommCare HQ.
 There, you'll notice a purple button labeled, 'Login As.'
 Click that and choose your Mobile Worker.
-While you can submit forms as a Web User (your CommCareHQ login), most CommCare users structure their apps around submissions from Mobile Workers.
+While you can submit forms as a Web User (your CommCare HQ login), most CommCare users structure their apps around submissions from Mobile Workers.
 Using 'Login As' allows you to submit forms as a mobile worker via Web Apps.